shakyShane/json-ts/readme.md

 - [x] PascalCase as default for all interface names
 - [x] de-dupe interfaces (it's dumb atm, POC)
 - [x] de-dupe interfaces where propname differs, but members are the same
+- [x] merge interfaces by creating union types for members
 - [ ] union types for array that contain mixed types: `nums: [1, "2"] -> nums: number|string[]`
 - [x] quoted member names when needed
 - [ ] handle invalid name for interface